 * When the search results come back, the results will contain a small "category" subheading.

 Click on the ones that look most promising and see what those categories actually look like.

 * After you've viewed the results of several searches and likely categories,

-return to the single category page that you feel is most appropriate for your site.
+click on the single category that you feel is most appropriate for your site.
+This link will take

-* At the top of that category page, click on "Suggest URL".
+* At the bottom of the category page, click on "Submit a Site".
 This will bring up the

 Open Directory submission form.

 * Submit your site.
 All the usual techniques are appropriate.
 Make a note of the

 category you submitted to.